SavSanta/numbreaker/README.md

 1) Install the Aggressor Script into your Cobalt Strike Client.
 2) In a beacon window type `numbreaker`
-3) Enter in a numerical value in the new pop-up window
+3) Enter in a value in the new pop-up window
 4) Select the type of conversion that is desired by clicking on the appropriate radial dial buttons.

-Alterntively, once can install as a right-click pop-up in your Cobalt Strike default.cna.
+Alternatively, once can install as a right-click pop-up in your Cobalt Strike default.cna.
 Reference the [manual](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics_aggressor-scripts/as_cobalt-strike.htm) for more info.

 ### Caveats

 The radial option for berval is currently NOT IMPLEMENTED.
-It's a placeholder until one day I drum up one more numerical option that can be converted clientside for operators.
+It's a placeholder until one day I drum up one more alphanumerical option that can be converted clientside for operators.

 ## Screenshots